Kara Del Toro Goes Braless Underneath A Sizzling White Crop Top

 Maxim bombshell Kara Del Toro tantalized her 1.5 million Instagram followers with her latest post, in which she showed off her ample assets in a white crop top with no bra.
 While Kara didn’t include a geotag on the post, she appeared to be somewhere warm, with a vibrant blue sky visible behind her.
 She looked to be walking along the side of a road, and there were lush flowers to her left.

 Kara rocked an ensemble from the brand boohoo, and she made sure to tag the brand in the picture itself as well as in the caption.
 In the first snap, Kara had a huge smile on her face as she gazed over towards the flowers near her.
-She rocked a white crop top with 3/4 length sleeves and a v-neck neckline that revealed just a hint of cleavage.
+She rocked a white crop top with three-fourths-length sleeves and a v-neck neckline that revealed just a hint of cleavage.
 Ruched details between her breasts accentuated her chest, and the crop top also had a tie detail along the bottom with strings that hung down over her toned stomach.

 Kara paired the sexy top with some light-wash boyfriend jeans that sat low on her hips and had a loose fit.
 She also added several accessories to finish off the look, including a chunky necklace, a pair of dangling earrings, and some sunglasses.
 Her long blond locks blew behind her in the wind and she looked stunning and carefree.